FPM Patient Information Brochure

-Please complete our Registration Form and New Patient Questionnaires.
-You can download these PDFs from our website.
-You can call our clinic and ask us to post or email the forms.
-Return them to our office with a copy of your referral letter.
+Please complete our FPM New Patient Questionnaire.
+You can download this PDF from our website or you can call the clinic and ask us to post or email the forms.
+Return them to the office with a copy of your referral letter.
 When we have received ALL these documents, we will offer you an appointment.

 2. Why do I need to fill in the pain questionnaires for the initial consult?

 The doctors need this information to see how your pain affects your life so that they can work out what you need and help you manage your pain.

 These are not trick questions to see if the pain is "in your head".
 They allow you to tell us how pain affects your life.